FuscusNight/Pocket-News/README.md

 - Have Expog go set up on your VSC and Phone to scan the QR so you can run it on your phone for testing, remember your phone and PC have to be on the same network (or set up a virutal machine phone if you'd like)
 - npx expo start to run it

+**Currently untill 21st of May of 2025 , this code's main branch is in a frozen state by requriement of the assignment , I am not alowed to edit anything , i am aware i kept an extra screen js file i do not use anymore (randomNews) , it can be completely ignored, it servers no function anymore and I'll remove it once I am allowed to edit the code again**

 ## 📋 Original Project Overview

 **Pocket News** allows folks to: